trumberger/monitoring-wiki/Team-Guidelines/Agile-Project-Management.md

 | PMO / Scrum Master | Tyler Rumberger | Scrum master is responsible for promoting and supporting Scrum within the team.
 They are a servant-leader for the team and help empower them and remove obstacles.
 The "PMO" refers to driving program governance and ensuring visibility to leadership.
 | Devops Team | Dimitrie Bogdan Lascar, Cosmin Mladen, Catalin Irimia, Bogdan Petrescu | Self-organizing team that is responsible for delivering potentially releasable increments of software (i.e. customer value) and living the values of agile, scrum, and devops. |

+### Key Artifacts
+- The **Product Backlog** consists of all of the features, functions, requirements, enhancements, and fixes that need to be delivered for the product.
+The Product Manager (or Product Owner in Scrum terms) is responsible for the availability, fidelity, and prioritization of the product backlog.
+The ESS Monitoring team utilizes regular backlog refinement sessions to ensure Epics, Features, and User stories are clearly defined for the team with appropriate acceptance criteria and detail.
+- The **Sprint Backlog** consists of all of the backlog items selected for a sprint as well as the plan for delivering increment to achieve the sprint goal.